11 Haunted Places in Washington you need to visit

 There is a very sad history attached to the house.
 In the early 1900s, 3 of the Campbell children were murdered by a burglar who also kidnapped the fourth child.

 The child was never returned.
-With such a tragic past it is hardly surprising that the Campbell House is one of the most haunted houses in the state of Washington.
+With such a tragic past, it is hardly surprising that the Campbell House is one of the most haunted houses in Washington.

 Visitors describe feeling a very unsettling feeling on entering the house and are often overcome with dread.

-There is a portrait of Amasa Basaliel Campbell in the house that is said to follow visitors with its eyes as they wander the house – perhaps looking to see if the kidnapper ever returns?
+A portrait of Amasa Basaliel Campbell in the house is said to follow visitors with its eyes as they wander the house – perhaps looking to see if the kidnapper ever returns.

 Black Diamond Cemetery, Black Diamond

-The very fact that Black Diamond Cemetery is a burial ground makes it a little creepy, but when you add the fact that this is actually one of the most haunted locations in Washington it really kicks the spook factor up a few notches!
+The fact that Black Diamond Cemetery is a burial ground makes it a little creepy.
+Still, when you add that this is one of the most haunted locations in Washington, it kicks the spook factor up a few notches!

 It has been said that visitors have heard whistling and voices when nobody else is around.
 There have also been reports of the swinging lanterns of dead coal miners seen on foggy nights.